DoctorMcKay/node-stdlib/README.md

 let cache = new DataStructures.TTLCache(10000);
 ```

-### Constructor(ttl)
+### Constructor(ttlMilliseconds)
-- `ttl` - The number of milliseconds after which an item will be removed from the cache.
-If omitted, items will never expire.
+- `ttlMilliseconds` - The number of milliseconds after which an item will be removed from the cache.

-### add(key, val, ttl)
+### add(key, value[, ttlMilliseconds])
 - `key` - A string key
 - `val` - A value, of any type
-- `ttl` - Owerride the default TTL for this item.
-If omitted, the default TTL will be used, if exists.
+- `ttlMilliseconds` - Optional.
+Override the default TTL for this item.
+If omitted, the default TTL will be used.

 Add a new entry to the cache.